 - Some teaching, demonstration or presentation experience.

-The start date is January 2016 or soon after.
+The start date is end of February 2017 or soon after.
 The studentship covers tuition fees to the Home/EU level plus a stipend for living expense of £14,296 per annum.
 If your application is successful and you are assessed as Overseas for fees purposes, you will need to pay the difference between the Home/EU fees and the Overseas fees.
 Funding will be awarded for up to three years (traditional route; or four years integrated route) subject to satisfactory progress.